Glen Kidston: Career

-Glen Kidston competed in numerous motor races including the Monte Carlo Rally, Isle of Man TT motorcycle races, and Shelsley Walsh hillclimb.
+Kidston competed in numerous motor races including the Monte Carlo Rally, Isle of Man TT motorcycle races, and Shelsley Walsh hillclimb.
 As a naval amateur he raced a Sunbeam motorcycle up the hill climb in Hong Kong and conducted speed trials on the sands, bringing the bike with him in his submarine which was patrolling the China Station.
 Kidston entered the 1929 Irish Grand Prix Éireann Cup at Phoenix Park but was narrowly beaten by the Alfa Romeo of former Russian Imperial Guard officer Boris Ivanowski.
 This was achieved at the expense of Britons Glen Kidston and Henry Birkin, whose Bentleys were second and third respectively.
 He also owned and raced the first Bugatti in the UK and entered the Le Mans 24-hour race in 1929 and 1930.
 On the second occasion he won the race, driving a Bentley Speed Six in partnership with Woolf Barnato, with the Bentley team delivering a 1-2-3-4 victory.

-In 1929 Kidston was travelling from Croydon to Amsterdam in a German airliner.
-21 mins into the flight he sensed an imminent crash and assumed the safety position.
-The plane's co-pilot, Prince Eugen von Schaumberg-Lippe was ejected from the plane and initially survived but died of his injuries the next day.
-On impact, Kidston kicked his way out of the fuselage while in flames, and doused himself in the wet grass.
-He was then hospitalised with extensive burns.
-Kidston was the sole survivor.
+In 1929, Kidston was travelling from Croydon to Amsterdam aboard a German airliner when, 21 minutes into the flight, he sensed an imminent crash and assumed the safety position.
+On impact, Kidston kicked his way out of the fuselage while his clothing was burning and extinguished the flames by rolling in the wet grass.
+He was the sole survivor, and was hospitalised with extensive burns.
+The plane's co-pilot, Prince Eugen of Schaumburg-Lippe, was ejected from the plane and initially survived, but died of his injuries the next day.

 Kidston was a renowned big game hunter and expert shot, and travelled on pioneering safaris in remote Kenyan districts.
 Films of these expeditions, of his early naval and other aviation and Bentley teamwork are held at the British Film Institute due to their quality and pioneering footage.